BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 The preprocessing is part of the NN model itself (see model.py `get_model_nvidia_arch()` lines 41--42).
 Making it a part of the model itself ensures that we have the same preprocessing used for the training/validation also available while driving in autonomous mode using the model.

-The training data was used for training the model and the validation set was used to determine if the model was over- or under-fitting.
 I found the best number of epochs to be 12, as the MSE loss for training and validation monotonically decreased until epoch no. 12.
 The loss was comparable for training and validation at the end of 12 epochs, but diverged after that.
 I used an adam optimizer, so manually training the learning rate was not necessary.

 ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ―